Love

 We live in a time where there's certainly more acceptance of interracial couples in the media and as a whole, but there are still awkward moments we encounter — especially from (ignorant) people who have never experienced interracial dating.

 Sometimes, people forget that we are no longer in the 1950s when it was illegal to be with someone of another race.
-Heck, reactions to interracial couples in the media are still sometimes met with hostility (remember that infamous Cheerios commercial?).
+Reactions to interracial couples in the media are still sometimes met with hostility (remember that infamous Cheerios commercial?).

-We may have come a long way from the 1950s, but we still have a way to go.
-Here are 11 interracial dating struggles all interracial couples deal with on a weekly basis:
+We may have come a long way since then, but we still have a ways to go.

-1. When you first start dating, each other's race is all anyone can talk about.
+1. When you first start dating, race is all anyone can talk about.

 3. People assume you're not dating — and you constantly have to correct them.